Audience: You are expected to have successfully

 newly bound variable, e.g. in (let ( (:auto i 1) (:value v 'xx) (t (tuple v (box i))) )

-(debug "t=" t) t)
+(debug "t=" t) t) the c-type of i

 is :long (given by 1) and the c-type